awesome-p2p/masala/openwrt/README.md

 #### Note for developers:

-You might want to your own source location and not the remote respository.
+You might want to use your own source location and not the remote respository.
-To do this create a symbolic link into the masala package folder:
+To do this create a symbolic link in the masala package folder:

 <pre>
 ln -s /my/own/project/folder/masala/.git openwrt/package/masala/git-src